 Are you considering building a catio for your feline friend?
 Catios, or cat patios, are cat enclosures that provide enrichment, fresh air, and the stimulation of nature as well as ensures safety for your cat from the outdoors while protecting wildlife too.

-No matter where you live, whether you have a backyard or a balcony, a catio is the purrfect hangout spot for you and your cat during the warmer weather.
-If you want to know how to build a catio but not sure where to start, here are some tips to help you get started.
+No matter where you live, whether you have a backyard or a balcony, a catio is the purrfect hangout spot for you and your cat to enjoy together during the warmer weather.

 Choose the purrfect location for your catio